marioangst/motifr/README.md

 An exploratory approach can be taken by calling `motif_summary()`.
 This function counts the occurrences of a couple of basic motifs.
-Furthermore it computes expectations and variances for the occurrence of these motifs in a modified Erdős-Rényi model.
+Furthermore it computes expectations and variances for the occurrence of these motifs in a modified Erdős-Rényi or so-called “Actor’s choice” model.
 See the package `vignette("random_baselines")` for details.

 ``` r
 motif_summary(ml_net)